nelmio/NelmioSecurityBundle/README.md

     $ composer require nelmio/security-bundle

 The bundle should be automatically enabled by [Symfony Flex][1].
-If you don't use Flex, you'll need to enable the manually as explained [in the docs][2].
+If you don't use Flex, you'll need to enable it manually as explained [in the docs][2].

 ## Features